 - Powerbank not included

-The Nomatic Travel Pack is another super offering from this brand!
+The Nomatic Travel Pack is another superb offering from this brand!
 We think it’s one of the best day bags due to its size and versatility.

 This 20-litre daypack can be expanded to 30 litres, making it extremely adaptable for your trip!

 |Aer Travel Pack 2||33||55 x 34 x 22||1.68||230|

 |Tortuga Outbreaker Daypack||21||43.18 x 27.94 x 16.51||0.50||125|

 |Osprey Meridian Wheeled Convertible Luggage||60||55.88 x 35.56 x 22.86||3.63||–|